All applicants whose first language is not English must meet Humber’s English Language Proficiency Policy.

 *Plus Mandatory Health Insurance fee once per academic year: Fall start - $420 Winter start - $280 Summer start - $140

-Developed originally with the Institute of Canadian Bankers (ICB) and industry professionals, Humber’s Business Management – Financial Services diploma program is the only one of its kind in Ontario.
+Developed originally with the Institute of Canadian Bankers (ICB) and industry professionals, Humber’s Business Management – Financial Services Diploma program is the only one of its kind in Ontario.
 Through our current and relevant curriculum, you’ll become well-versed in all aspects of banking, investments, insurance and financial planning.
-You’ll also build essential business skills through courses in interpersonal communications, business writing and relevant computer software.
+You’ll also build essential business skills through courses in interpersonal communications, business writing and professional selling.

-A 150-hour (minimum) work placement will give you valuable practical industry experience and preparation for immediate employment.
-You’ll find your own placement under the guidance of the program co-ordinator and take career management workshops to develop effective job search skills.
+A 150-hour (minimum) work placement will give you valuable practical industry experience and preparation for employment.
+You’ll find your own placement under the guidance of the program co-ordinator and will learn effective job search skills.

 More Canadians are looking for help with managing their money, which means greater opportunities for you to build a progressive and profitable career in the growing financial services sector.

-Your career in Canada’s active financial services sector can take many different paths including as a personal banking officer with a Canadian bank; investment advisor or broker’s assistant with an investment brokerage; financial advisor with a financial planning or insurance firm; or client service representative for a mutual fund company.
+Your career in Canada’s active financial services sector can take many different paths including as a personal banking officer with a Canadian bank, an investment advisor or broker’s assistant with an investment brokerage, a financial advisor with an insurance firm, or a financial planner with a financial planning firm.

 This program helps to prepare students to write qualifying exams that are required by the financial services industry, including the Canadian Securities Course (CSC®) and the Life License Qualification Program (LLQP).
 Specific courses help to prepare students for other industry credentials, including Professional Financial Planning (PFP) and Fellow of the Canadian Securities Institute (FCSI), leading to the Certified Financial Planner (CFP) designation of the Financial Planning Standards Council.